aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.md

 The configuration file contains the following entries:

--   `name`: the connector name, replace `CONNECTOR_NAME` with the name you want to use for the connector.
+-   `name`: the connector name, replace `CONNECTOR_NAME` with the name to give to the connector.
 -   `connect.mqtt.hosts`, `connect.mqtt.kcql`, `connect.mqtt.username`
     and `connect.mqtt.password`: sink MQTT parameters collected in the [prerequisite](/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector#connect_mqtt_rbmq_sink_prereq) phase.
 -   `key.converter` and `value.converter`: The data converter used for
     this example JSON converter is used.

-Check out the [dedicated
+See the [dedicated
 documentation](https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/#options)
 for the full list of parameters.